 Let’s take a look at what’s right for you!

-Types of Treatment at Drug and Alcohol Rehab
+Types of Treatment for Drug and Alcohol Addiction

 You have to decide what the best treatment option is.
 Treatment ranges from long term, short term, and many others.
 Often the different types of treatment depend on the substance abuse history, the substance itself, and your medical history.